Finite-Function-Encoding Quantum States: Details on LU and LFP classification of states as in Lemma

-To conclude, let us briefly consider the even more general construction of Lemma~\ref{lemma:2}, still for the case in which $g_A(x)$ has just two distinct outputs.
+To conclude, let us briefly consider the even more general construction of Lemma~\ref{lemma:2}, still for the case in which $g_A(x)$ has just two distinct outputs and $g_B$ has an arbitrary number of outputs.
 In this case the Schmidt rank of the corresponding FFE state is still $2$, and thus, to make the LU classification we have still to calculate just $\tr(\rho_f^2)$.
 However, this time we have

 and we see that this time the LU class depends also, besides the number of times they appear, on the concrete values of all the outputs of the functions $g_A$ and $g_B$.